Find Trade Colleges

 $22,026 Avg Student Debt

 EIU undergraduate students pay an average of $15,274 in tuition and fees each year.
-On average, bachelor’s degree students take out $22,026 in loans while pursuing their degree.
+Bachelor’s Degree recipients from this school accumulate an average of $22,026 in student debt by the time they complete their degree.

 Full Eastern Illinois University Report